RizvanaBegum/Project-Deploying-a-Multi-Tier-Website-from-Onpremise-to-AWS-/README.md

 ## Steps to Deploy

+### 1. Set Up Auto Scaling
+- Enable Auto Scaling to ensure a minimum of 2 EC2 instances are always running.

-### 1. Launch EC2 Instances
+### 2. Launch EC2 Instances via ASG
 - Launch an EC2 instance to host the PHP website.
 - Configure the instance to handle HTTP and SSH traffic.

-### 2. Set Up Auto Scaling
-- Enable Auto Scaling to ensure a minimum of 2 EC2 instances are always running.

 ### 3. Create an RDS Instance
 - Launch an **Amazon RDS MySQL** instance.
 - Ensure the RDS instance is in a private subnet and can only be accessed by the application tier.